Misery7100/ormy/README.md

-# ORM - What The Fun
+# Ormy - the Waffle-Tossing Ferret

-Python ORM wrappers in uniform format for popular database solutions with pydantic compatibility.
+Pydantic-compatible ORM (and ORM-like) wrappers of different kinds.

 ## TO DO

 - [ ] Check `pytest-benchmark` for performance testing;
-- [ ] Check `pytest-meilisearch` for MeiliSearch testing.
+- [ ] Check `pytest-meilisearch` for MeiliSearch testing;
+- [ ] Add unit tests, finish `clickhouse` wrapper.